Kyoto: Top 21 Landmarks You Must Visit in 2026

 ⭐ Recommendation: Don't miss out on amazing Kyoto tours - book now!

-The Kyoto Imperial Palace, once the residence of Japan’s Imperial Family, showcases stunning traditional Japanese architecture.
+The Kyoto Imperial Palace, once the residence of Japan's Imperial Family for over 1,000 years until the capital moved to Tokyo in 1869, showcases stunning traditional Japanese architecture.
 A visit here allows you to step back in time and appreciate the elegance and simplicity of the buildings and gardens.
-While exploring Kyoto, this landmark offers a serene escape from the bustling city.
-Furthermore, the meticulously designed gardens provide a tranquil space for reflection.
-As you wander through the grounds, you’ll be captivated by the historical significance and cultural richness.
-Consider checking out more Kyoto experiences for a deeper dive into local culture.
-Be sure to admire the intricate details of the Shishinden Hall and the Seiryoden.
-The palace is, after all, one of the most significant Kyoto landmarks.
-Don’t miss the opportunity to immerse yourself in Japan’s imperial history.
-Insider tip: Free guided tours are available, providing valuable insights into the palace’s history and significance.
+The palace grounds cover approximately 110,000 square meters within the larger Kyoto Gyoen National Garden.
+Be sure to admire the intricate details of the Shishinden (Ceremonial Hall), the Seiryoden, and the Oikeniwa garden.
+The palace is one of the most significant Kyoto landmarks.

 18. Contemplate at Chion-in Temple

 Chion-in Temple, one of the most significant Kyoto landmarks, invites visitors to immerse themselves in profound spiritual contemplation.
-This expansive temple complex, renowned as the headquarters of the Jodo Shu sect of Buddhism, features massive structures like the Sanmon Gate and the Main Hall (Miedo), each exuding an aura of solemn grandeur.
-Taking a stroll through its serene grounds, you’ll discover hidden gardens, ancient trees, and captivating architectural details that reflect centuries of history.
-For those seeking things to do in Kyoto that extend beyond the typical tourist spots, Chion-in offers a unique opportunity to connect with the city’s deep-rooted spiritual heritage.
-Moreover, if you’re planning your Kyoto adventures, be sure to include this peaceful escape.
-Find out more about other spiritual sites on Kyoto experiences.
-Finally, don’t miss the enormous temple bell, one of the largest in Japan, and if you’re lucky, you might witness its ringing during special ceremonies.
-The temple certainly provides a tranquil and reflective experience, far removed from the bustling city streets.
+This expansive temple complex, founded in 1234 as the headquarters of the Jodo Shu (Pure Land) sect of Buddhism, features massive structures like the Sanmon Gate — the largest wooden gate in Japan at 24 meters tall — and the Main Hall (Miedo), each exuding an aura of solemn grandeur.
+Taking a stroll through its serene grounds, you'll discover hidden gardens, ancient trees, and captivating architectural details that reflect centuries of history.

 19. Take a Day Trip to Uji

-Venture beyond Kyoto’s city limits and discover the serene beauty of Uji, a charming town renowned for its exquisite green tea.
-A day trip to Uji offers a refreshing escape and a deep dive into Japanese tea culture.
-As you explore, you’ll encounter historic tea houses, tranquil temples, and picturesque landscapes.
-Moreover, Uji is home to the Tale of Genji Museum, which celebrates Japan’s oldest novel.
-Don’t miss the chance to sample authentic matcha and participate in a traditional tea ceremony.
-Uji provides a peaceful contrast to Kyoto’s bustling city center, offering a unique cultural experience that complements your exploration of Kyoto landmarks.
+Moreover, Uji is home to the Tale of Genji Museum, which celebrates Japan's oldest novel, written over 1,000 years ago.
+Don't miss the chance to sample authentic matcha in the traditional tea houses lining the Byodoin-omotesando street.
+Uji provides a peaceful contrast to Kyoto's bustling city center, offering a unique cultural experience that complements your exploration of Kyoto landmarks.
 For those seeking a blend of history and tranquility, Uji is an unmissable destination.
-Also, remember to check out local tea shops for souvenirs!
-It’s a great way to immerse yourself in a different aspect of the Kyoto region.

 20. Visit the Secluded Ohara Region